 - b.
-Director of Safeguards and Security shall accomplish the following. - (1) Coordinate the following reviews/determinations. - (a) Heads of Headquarters elements with programmatic authority for the relevant project shall review the request for a foreign national's access authorization and determine whether the individual in question possesses special expertise necessary to a DOE program. - (b) The Office of General Counsel shall review each request for a foreign national's access authorization to determine compliance with requirements of the Atomic Energy Act of 1954, as amended, regarding the release of Restricted Data to the government involved (and thereby the citizens of that government). - (2) Evaluate the security risk arising from foreign national status, taking into consideration those factors in Paragraph 2a(3) above, and determine whether the potential contribution of the individual outweighs the security risk arising from foreign national status. - (3) Notify the concerned field element that the case has been approved for processing and may now be submitted for investigation in cases where favorable determinations have been made as a result of the reviews described in Paragraphs 2b(1) and (2) above. - c.
+Director of Safeguards and Security must accomplish the following. - (1) Coordinate the following reviews/determinations. - (a) Heads of Headquarters elements with programmatic authority for the relevant project must review the request for a foreign national's access authorization and determine whether the individual in question possesses special expertise necessary to a DOE program. - (b) A review of each request for a foreign national's access authorization to determine compliance with requirements of the Atomic Energy Act of 1954, as amended, regarding the release of Restricted Data to the government involved (and thereby the citizens of that government). - (2) Evaluate the security risk arising from foreign national status, taking into consideration those factors in paragraph 2a(3) above, and determine whether the potential contribution of the individual outweighs the security risk arising from foreign national status. - (3) Notify the concerned field element that the case has been approved for processing and may now be submitted for investigation in cases where favorable determinations have been made as a result of the reviews described in paragraphs 2b(1) and (2) above. - c.
 An SSBI is required for all types of access authorization for foreign nationals.
 If the individual has resided in or has relatives living in a country where the language is written in a non-Latin alphabet (e.g., Hebrew, Arabic, Chinese, Japanese, Russian), the individual may be required to translate the information on overseas addresses and relatives into the Latin alphabet. - d.
-The determination to grant an access authorization for a foreign national shall be made by the field element manager and, in Headquarters, by the Director of Safeguards and Security, without power of redelegation. - e.
-An access authorization for a foreign national may only be extended, reinstated, or accepted for transfer with the concurrence of the Headquarters element having functional interest in the work to be done and after the Office of General Counsel has completed a new review as described in Paragraph b(1)(b) above and in accordance with procedures in Chapter VII. - f.
-The Office of Safeguards and Security shall maintain duplicate PSFs on all foreign nationals holding access authorizations.
-The field element shall provide copies of any additions to the PSFs on these individuals.
-If the individual's citizenship status changes substantially, this information shall be reported to the Office of Safeguards and Security.
+The determination to grant an access authorization for a foreign national must be made by the field element manager and, in Headquarters, by the Director of Safeguards and Security, without power of redelegation. - e.
+An access authorization for a foreign national may only be extended, reinstated, or accepted for transfer with the concurrence of the Headquarters element having functional interest in the work to be done and after a new review as described in paragraph b(1)(b) above. - f.
+The Office of Safeguards and Security will maintain duplicate PSFs on all foreign nationals holding access authorizations.
+The field element must provide copies of any additions to the

+PSFs on these individuals.
+If the individual's citizenship status changes substantially, this information must be reported to the Office of Safeguards and Security.